zchen15/SURF/README.md

 * Annotate all interesting features/genes in the provided plasmid sequences
   * biobrick parts or derivatives thereof are likely heavily being used
-  * bonus points if you can also identify the most likely pdb structures of the proteins being expressed
+  * bonus points if you can also identify the most likely PDB structures of the proteins being expressed
 * Design the primers which will be used to identify your plasmids via colony PCR
 * Specify the primers you will use to sequence verify your whole plasmid
 * Use the annotated plasmid map to figure out what you are studying or testing